cicciord/HackOSsim/docs/projects.md

 ### example 1

 This example shows what is needed to emulate a board and get it up and running.
 It simply prints a "Hello, World!" message on the screen.
-Here the focus is more on what does the board need to run correctly than the software developed.

 A complete description is given [here](../Demo/example_1/README.md)